-We carefully review all refund claims submitted to the Minnesota Department of Revenue before deciding if you are eligible for a refund.
+We carefully review all refund requests submitted to the Minnesota Department of Revenue before deciding if you are eligible for a refund.

-There are several types of Sales and Use Tax refund claims, each with its own form or filing method.
-(For more detailed information, see Sales and Use Tax Refund Claims or Amending a Return.)
+There are several types of Sales and Use Tax refund requests, each with its own form or filing method.
+For more detailed information, see Sales and Use Tax Refund or Amending a Return.

-We will notify you in writing if we have approved or denied your refund claim.
+We will notify you in writing if we have approved or denied your refund request.
 If it’s approved, we’ll generally issue a refund of the excess tax paid, plus interest if applicable.